Why I'm Translating OWASP's Security Standard Into Panjabi — And Why It Matters

 What happens when 130 million speakers can finally read the security requirements their applications need to meet?

-Executive Summary: The OWASP Application Security Verification Standard (ASVS) 5.0 — the global benchmark for application security requirements — now has its first-ever Panjabi translation underway.
-Using a bilingual English/Gurmukhi format with a 100+ term security glossary, this open-source project (PR #3254) makes 350 security requirements accessible to Panjabi-speaking developers and security professionals worldwide.
-Phase A is complete.
+Executive Summary: The OWASP Application Security Verification Standard (ASVS) 5.0 — the global benchmark for application security requirements — now has its first-ever Panjabi translation underway, and the first translation into any South Asian language.
+Using a bilingual English/Gurmukhi format with a 70-term security glossary, this open-source project (PR #3254) makes 350 security requirements accessible to Panjabi-speaking developers and security professionals worldwide.
+Eight chapters are complete and bilingual; two more are in progress.
 Reviewers needed — no GitHub experience required.

 There are over 130 million Panjabi speakers worldwide.
 Until now, none of them could read the OWASP Application Security Verification Standard in their own language.